Salary: £48,965 - £56,000 Negotiable and depending on experience - Internal loan Ts &Cs apply for Civil Service applicants

 Hours: 37 hours/week (42 hours incl. lunch)

-Working pattern: flexible working, full time, part time
+Working pattern: flexible working, full time,

 Closing date for applications: Rolling campaign